ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 The {{site.data.keyword.filestorage_short}} offering is accessed and mounted through an NFS connection.
 In a VMware&reg; deployment, a single volume can be mounted to up to 64 ESXi hosts as shared storage.
 You can also mount multiple volumes to create a storage cluster to use vSphere Storage Distributed Resource Scheduler (DRS).

+## Ordering considerations
+{: #preorderconsiderationsvmware}

 Pricing and configuration options for {{site.data.keyword.filestorage_short}} are charged based on a combination of the reserved space and the offered IOPS.

-## Ordering considerations

 When you order {{site.data.keyword.filestorage_short}}, consider the following information:

 - When you decide on the size, consider the size of the workload and throughput needed.
 Size matters with the Endurance service, which scales performance linearly in relation to capacity (IOPS/GB).
 Conversely, the Performance service allows the administrator to choose capacity and performance independently.
 Throughput requirements matter with Performance.